bluenote-1577/sylph/README.md

 sylph uses a k-mer containment FracMinHash method, similar to sourmash.
 However, sylph uses a statistical adjustment correct for low coverage genomes within the sample, allowing accurate ANI queries for even low abundance genomes or shallow depth samples. sylph offers

-1. **Accurate ANI queries for genomes of down to 0.1x abundance**: for bacterial species-level ANI queries (> 95%), sylph can give accurate ANI estimates down to 0.1x coverage.
+1. **Accurate ANI queries for genomes of down to 0.1x coverage**: for bacterial species-level ANI queries (> 95%), sylph can give accurate ANI estimates down to 0.1x coverage.

 2. **Ultrafast, multithreaded runtimes**: speed is on the scale of Mash or sourmash, but indexing is faster and querying is multithreaded.
 Entire databases of > 100,000 genomes can be queried against even high-depth samples in seconds.